Categories: Mobile

 Chrome Beta logo

-Google is asking Android users to help test its experimental (and hidden) version of its Chrome browser, the company announced in blog post yesterday.
+Google is asking Android users to help test its experimental (and hidden) version of its Chrome browser, the company announced in a blog post yesterday.

 Google has launched a beta version of its Chrome for Android app, which will include the latest developments and upgrades to the app before they are officially released to the public on the Google Play Store.